Sagittarius (comics): Life Model Decoy

-An android Sagittarius was a Life Model Decoy (LMD) created by Scorpio (Jacob Fury) in his "Theatre Of Genetics" to be part of his Zodiac crime organization.
-Scorpio went after his brother, Nick Fury, with his new group, but was defeated by Defenders and Moon Knight.
-The androids Libra and Sagittarius employed costumed criminals posing as the Defenders to create chaos in New York City.
-The Zodiac LMD's were recruited by Quicksilver during his bout with temporary insanity, and Quicksilver ordered the Zodiac LMD's to destroy Avengers for their imagined wrongdoings.
-The Avengers managed to defeat the group and most were remanded into federal custody.
+Sagittarius is a Life Model Decoy (LMD) created by Scorpio (Jacob Fury) to be part of his Zodiac crime organization.
+The androids Libra and Sagittarius employ costumed criminals posing as the Defenders to create chaos in New York City.
+The Zodiac LMD's are recruited by Quicksilver, who Quicksilver orders the Zodiac LMD's to destroy the Avengers for their perceived wrongdoings.
+The Avengers defeat Zodiac, whose members are remanded into federal custody.

-The android Zodiac were soon released, and the Scorpio LMD rebuilt a number of them.
-Scorpio used the Zodiac Key to create LMDs that exemplified the forces and personalities inherent in each sign, hoping to create great strength in the combination of all twelve traits of the Zodiac.
-He arranged the ambush in which the android Zodiac killed all of the remaining human Zodiac leaders except Taurus.
-It was later revealed the Libra had also survived the attack on the original Zodiac Cartel.
-Immediately afterward, Van Lunt sought out the services of the Avengers' West Coast branch to confront and defeat the android Zodiac.
-He was destroyed by Hawkeye in a battle with the West Coast Avengers.
+After Zodiac escapes prison, Scorpio uses the Zodiac Key to create LMDs that exemplify the forces and personalities inherent in each sign, hoping to create great strength in the combination of all twelve traits of the Zodiac.
+He arranges the ambush in which the android Zodiac kills all of the remaining human Zodiac leaders except Taurus.
+It was later revealed that Libra had also survived the attack on the original Zodiac group.

 Second Life Model Decoy

 This Sagittarius was created by Scorpio after the first Sagittarius LMD was destroyed by Hawkeye in a battle with the West Coast Avengers.
 This version of Sagittarius, was created to look exactly like Hawkeye to infiltrate the West Coast Avengers compound.

 It was soon discovered by Mockingbird and, with the help of the Leo LMD created to appear exactly as Tigra also to infiltrate the West Coast Avengers, destroyed.